-Thanks to the proliferation of clever apps for smart phones, it's easier than ever to stay productive while you're out of the office.
+Thanks to the explosion of smartphones apps, it's easier than ever to stay productive while you're out of the office.

-You can do nearly anything on your smart phone, from checking emails and arranging meetings to updating several social media platforms at once and working on documents.
+You can do nearly anything on your smartphone, from checking emails and arranging meetings to updating several social media platforms at once and working on documents.

 The range of apps available to you will depend on what kind of mobile device you have.
 However, most popular apps are available for Apple iPhones and iPads, as well as Android phones and tablets.

-If you use a Microsoft Windows Phone or a BlackBerry device, you may find that you have a smaller selection of apps from which to choose.
+If you use a Microsoft Windows Phone, you may find that you have a smaller selection of apps from which to choose.

 Which are the best apps for businesses?

-There are apps for everything.
-There are apps to help you organise your task lists and prompt you with reminders.
-There are apps to help you remember your passwords.
+There are apps for every conceivable business task.
+You’ll find tools to help you organise your task lists and prompt you with reminders and there are apps to help you remember your passwords.
 There’s also plenty of choices when it comes to storing and sharing files securely on the cloud.
 You can even organise your thoughts with mind-mapping apps.

 Social networking apps allow you to keep up with the conversations on Twitter and manage your activity on Facebook, LinkedIn and other social networks.

 There are also many location-based apps.
 These use GPS technology to guide you to an intended destination (always forgetting where you parked?
-Some apps allow you to tag the exact spot!), but also to show potential customers where your business is located.
+Some apps even allow you to tag the exact spot!), but also to show potential customers where your business is located.

 Can I develop my own app?